kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/3-open-closed-principle/_index.md

 The principle says that we need to identify changes that are frequent and keep the parts affected by that change open for extension and keep the parts that are not affected close for modification.

-Lets look at an example to make this clear,
+Lets look at an example to make this clear.
+We have a `TaxCalculator` here that calculates tax for given income.

 ``` csharp
 public class TaxCalculator